Vacuum-Tube/OSM-TPF2-Importer/res/scripts/osm_importer/README.md

 ```lua
 m.areas.buildAreas(osmdata.areas, osmdata.nodes)
 ```
-Depending on the amount of forest there is, this command may take a while and freezes the game during execution.
+Depending on the amount of forest, this command may take a while and freezes the game during execution.

 ## __3. Street/Track Edges__
 This steps builds all streets and tracks, sequentially one-by-one.